QED1224/Toontown-Resources/Guide.md

 ### Hypothesis

 Yes, cogs were more likely to "wake up" early if the caller was Lureless.
-The probability associated with this event is called a cogs `wakeupChance`, which is calculated as follows:
+The probability associated with this event is called a cog's `wakeupChance`, which is calculated as follows:

 ```python
 wakeupChance = 100 - attackAcc * 2